satwikShresth/Shelved/README.md

 - `ADMINER_DESIGN` for customizing Adminer's appearance.

 Additionally, `env.json` is used to define connection details for the application, such as database host, port, user, and password.
 Ensure these match your Docker settings.

+Note that `env.json` will automatically populated by the `entrypoint.sh` script if running with docker.
+So there is no need to set variables in that case.

 ## Accessing the Application
 - **Adminer**: Access via `http://localhost:8080` to manage the database easily through the UI.